-Loretta Lynn, a singer who greatly expanded the opportunities for women in the male-dominated world of country-western music, is born in Butcher's Hollow, Kentucky.
+Loretta Lynn, a singer who greatly expanded the opportunities for women in the male-dominated world of country-western music, is born in Butcher Hollow, Kentucky on April 14, 1932.

-Unlike some country-western stars that sang about a rural working class life but lived an urban middle class existence, Loretta Lynn's country roots were unquestionably authentic.
+Unlike some country-western stars that sang about a rural working class life but lived an urban middle class existence, Loretta Lynn’s country roots were unquestionably authentic.
 Born Loretta Webb in a log cabin nestled in the backwoods hills of Kentucky, she was the daughter of a coal miner who worked long hours to keep his family fed and clothed.
-She met her future husband, Mooney Lynn, when she was only 13.
-They married a year later, and she gave birth to her first child when she was 14 years old.
+She married her husband, Oliver “Doolittle” Lynn, when she was only 15 and she gave birth to her first child when she was 16 years old.
 Lynn had three more children before she was 21 and was a grandmother at 29.

 By the mid-1960s, Lynn was one of the most successful female performers in country-western music.
 In previous decades, male performers and masculine themes had dominated country-western music.
 The themes reflected the supposedly virile nature of the American West and rural working-class life.
 Women performers largely conformed to these standards, usually portraying themselves as docile helpmates to a male star: the quintessential duo was Dale Evans’ partnership with the singing cowboy Roy Rogers.